prakash-it/Learning/README.md

 # Learning
-Learn Will to make a kingdom
+Learn Well to make a kingdom